JcDenis/docker-dotclear/README.md

 ### TODO

-* Add support of Dotclear's DEBUG mode for Dotclear and logs.
 * Add better cache management.
 From another container or from Dotclear container.
 * Add mail support.
 * Enhance server and php configuration.
 From x.conf files.